klouderone/cornev4promicroedition/README.md

 Ordering/Printing: Each Case has its own folder, and all parts needed for each case are located in that folder.

-Due to the new outline of the corne V4, unfortunately all previous cases are incompatible.
+Due to the new outline of the corne V4, unfortunately all previous corne version cases are incompatible.

-In the cases directory, there are options for a fully enclosed case (pictured), or just a bottom plate with open sides.
+In the cases directory, there are options for a fully enclosed case, or just a bottom plate with open sides.

 NOTE: due to the placement of the pro micro and TRRS jack, the cases for the v4 on foostans repository are NOT COMPATIBLE with the Pro Micro Edition of the corne v4, as the usb and TRRS jack are blocked by the case as they are specifically placed holes.